We have analysed domain ages of 380,000 ranked pages from over 200 niches – here is what we found out

 If one looks at the domain age profile, there is indeed a bump around 6-7 years ago which coincides with the first big successes of deep learning.

 If we look on the other hand at another, more traditional niche – career planning, only very few of ranked domains are young, it is rather dominated by older domains:

 And how do domain age profiles of some new trending niches look like?
-Here is an example for hover boards:
+Here is an example for the drones niche:

-Using average domain ages of ranked pages to find interesting keywords to rank for
+Combining average domain ages of ranked pages with other factors to find interesting keywords to rank for